-The latest Drought Declaration Situation Map can be accessed by clicking the button below:
+The latest Drought Declaration Situation Map and a printable Drought Assistance Information Pack can be accessed by clicking the buttons below:

 Border Rivers Community Care